akka/akka-http/docs/src/main/paradox/client-side/http2.md

 to negotiate whether both client and server support HTTP/2.
 The JVM provides ALPN support starting from JDK 8u252.
 Make sure to use at least that version.

+Akka HTTP does not currently support protocol negotiation to fall back to HTTP/1.1 for this API.
+When the server does not support HTTP/2, the stream will fail.
 ### h2c with prior knowledge

 The other option is to connect and start communicating in HTTP/2 immediately.
 You must know beforehand the target server